Katihar district

 Katihar district is one of the thirty-eight districts of Bihar state in India, and Katihar city is the administrative headquarters of this district.
 The district is a part of Purnia Division.

-It is prominently known for its Katihar Junction Railway Station, which is a Category A station on the Barauni–Guwahati line.
+It is prominently known for its Katihar Junction Railway Station, which is a Category A1 station on the Barauni–Guwahati line.
 It has been included in the Aspirational Districts Program of the Government of India since 2018, to improve its socio-economic indicators.

-History

-Katihar district is a part of the Mithila region.
-Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).

-During the late Vedic period (c.
-1100–500 BCE), Kingdom of the Videhas became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
-The kings of the Kingdom of the Videhas were called Janakas.

-The Mithila Kingdom was later incorporated into the Vajjika League, which had its capital in the city of Vaishali, which is also in Mithila.

-Later it was dominated by Chaudhary family who were the biggest landlords of Katihar district.
-Khan Bahadur Mohammad Baksh was the founder of the Chaudhary family.
-They held 15000 acres of land in Katihar district and 8500 acres of land in Purnia district.
-His great grandsons Chaudhary Mohammad Ashraf and Chaudhary Taj Mohammad live in a haveli known as Taj Dehori.
-Katihar became a district when it was split from Purnia in 1973.
+Katihar was the largest maize producing district of Bihar in 2022.

 Geography

 Katihar district occupies an area of 3057 km2, comparatively equivalent to Canada's Akimiski Island.